You can contact LEARNZ, part of CORE Education, at:

 We began our day with the second field trip web conference.
-Our experts were Travis Ashcroft and Kim Brown, and our speaking school was Pukekohe Intermediate.
+Our expert was Travis Ashcroft and our speaking school was Pukekohe Intermediate.
 It was another enjoyable session with some thoughtful questions.
 Great to have other schools on board too, with time at the end for extra questions.

 The only problem with aerial surveillance is that sometimes a tree shows symptoms of kauri dieback but doesn't have it at all.
 There might be other reasons why it is showing these symptoms.
 Kauri can also have the disease for a long time before they show any signs of it.
 So images that show what looks to be healthy kauri, may not be at all.

 Even so, aerial surveillance has helped to create maps of where the disease has spread so far.
 This information can then be used to make decisions about what needs to be done in an area to help stop further spread of the disease.